 Located in Bikaner, Rajasthan the Junagarh Fort is one of the most important tourist destinations in Rajasthan.
 The fort of Junagadh is also known as the Bikaner fort.
-Junagarh Fort is not built at the height of the mountain like other Rajasthan fort.
-The present Bikaner city has developed around the fort.
+Junagarh Fort is not built at the height of the mountain like other Rajasthan forts.
+The present Bikaner city has developed around the Junagarh fort.

-The Junagarh fort Bikaner is famous for monument fort, history, architecture, culture, photography.
+The fort of Junagarh Bikaner is famous for its monument fort, history, architecture, culture, and photography.

 Junagarh Fort Bikaner Rajasthan